Sangli: Road Transportation

-Soon, Sangli will have MSRTC E-Buses.

 Geography

 Sangli City is situated on the bank of the Krishna River, the valley and tributaries offer many irrigation and agricultural advantages that drive the economy of the district and the city.
 Other small rivers, such as the Warana River and the Panchganga, flow into the Krishna River.

+Municipal Finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Sangli–Miraj–Kupwad Municipal Corporation reported total revenue receipts of ₹329 crore (US$40 million) and total expenditure of ₹349 crore (US$42 million) in 2022–23.
+Tax revenue accounted for about 17.0% of the total revenue, while the corporation received ₹178 crore (US$21 million) in grants during the financial year.

 History

 The region, known as Kundal (now a tiny village 40 km away from Sangli city) in medieval India, was the capital of the Chalukya Empire in the 12th century AD.
 During the time of Chhatrapati Shivaji Maharaj, Sangli, Miraj and surrounding areas were captured from the Mughal Empire.
 Until 1801, Sangli was included in Miraj Jahangir.
 Sangli separated from Miraj in 1801, following a family quarrel between Chintamanrao Patwardhan and his paternal uncle, Gangadharrao Patwardhan, who had succeeded his childless elder brother as the sixth chief of Miraj in 1782.

 Sangli is notable for the Brindavana (tomb) of Satyavrata Tirtha, a saint of the Dvaita Order of Vedanta and Peetadipathi of Uttaradi Math who took Samadhi in Sangli in the year 1638.

+Prior to the reorganisation of districts after Indian independence, the area comprising the present-day Sangli district formed part of the larger Satara region during the Bombay Presidency under British India.

+Following the formation of the state of Maharashtra in 1960, administrative boundaries were reorganised, and Sangli district was officially constituted in 1961.

+Owing to its geographical location in the southern portion of the former Satara region, the area has been informally referred to in regional usage as "South Satara".

 Sangli is well known as Natya Pandhari (Capital of Marathi Dramas) while Miraj is well known for manufacturing & exports of musical instruments.